Roshan-Horo/Roshan-Horo/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning React on EpicReact.dev
+- 🌱 I’m currently learning from TotalTypescript.com, EpicWeb.dev.
 - 👯 I’m looking to collaborate on discord or twitter.
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...